Digital Scholarship Visiting Research Fellowships

 Candidates for Fellowships will hold a doctorate or equivalent professional qualification.
 Consideration will be given to the academic record and the publications of all applicants and their capacity to disseminate their views among a community of like-minded people.
 Candidates should give evidence of any contact they have made with researchers at the University of Edinburgh, and of proposed collaboration during and beyond their visit to Edinburgh; those who do make such contact before submitting their applications will be at an advantage.
 Competition for Fellowships is intense and preference may be given to applicants who have not previously held a Fellowship at the Institute or an equivalent institution.

-The Institute was established in 1970 to promote enquiry of the highest standards in the Arts, Humanities and Social Sciences.
-Inter-departmental and inter-disciplinary study is encouraged.
+The Institute was established in 1969 to promote enquiry of the highest standards in the Arts, Humanities and Social Sciences.
+Inter-departmental and interdisciplinary study is encouraged.